Terms of reference

 to monitor the implementation of agreed audit-based recommendations, from whatever source

-to consider in the presence of the External Auditors, the final version of the audited financial statements after they have been submitted to Finance Committee reviewing the auditors’ formal opinion, the corporate governance statement including a report from the Remuneration Committee, the statement of members’ responsibilities and the statement of internal control in accordance with the Office for Students’ Accounts Directions; the statement of principal accounting policies, the statement of consolidated and University comprehensive income, the consolidated and University statement of changes in reserves, the consolidated and University balance sheet and the consolidated cash flow statement.
-The role of the Committee will be to consider whether the University has adopted appropriate accounting policies, made appropriate estimates and judgements, made disclosures with appropriate clarity and completeness and set these properly in context.
+to consider in the presence of the External Auditors, the final version of the audited financial statements after they have been submitted to Finance Committee reviewing the auditors’ formal opinion, the corporate governance statement including a report from the Remuneration Committee, the statement of Council members’ responsibilities and the statement of internal control in accordance with the Office for Students’ Accounts Directions; the statement of principal accounting policies, the statement of consolidated and University comprehensive income, the consolidated and University statement of changes in reserves, the consolidated and University balance sheet and the consolidated cash flow statement.
+The role of the Committee will be to consider whether the University has adopted appropriate accounting policies, has an appropriate methodology for determining estimates and judgements, made disclosures with appropriate clarity and completeness and set these properly in context.
 The Committee will receive, as appropriate, a report on any critical judgements informing the preparation of the accounts.
 The Committee will then recommend, if thought fit, the financial statements to Council for approval

 to consider reports from Finance Committee on any changes to accounting policies